Scampia: History

 Scampia was built as a commuter town in the 1960s.
 The area was mostly developed in the 1970s and 1980s with huge, high-rise residential blocks, in particular after the 1980 earthquake with construction of housing in the area called "167" for displaced Neapolitans.
 Huge apartment complexes, wide boulevards and a massive park were built, without commercial districts or entertainment venues.
 Many people, however, were not placed in Scampia because of the problems caused by the earthquake.
 They occupied house in different buildings of the neighbourhood, in particular many houses in the "Vele".
-That was especially due to the Camorra crime syndicate, that took control of the "Vele" and turned them into their own space in which drug could be sold or hidden from the police.
+That was especially due to the Camorra crime syndicate, that took control of the "Vele" and turned them into their own space in which drugs could be sold or hidden from the police.
 Large metal gates on some of the walkways and stairs in the blocks of flats have been put there, not by the council, but by the Camorra itself, so they can be locked by drug pushers as they flee the police.
-With over 50% unemployment, the area had in fact a very high crime rate, with heroin and cocaine sold, and used openly, in the streets.
+With over 50% unemployment, the area had in fact a very high crime rate, with heroin (including its low-grade form, kobret) and cocaine sold, and used openly, in the streets.

 Scampia was also the territory of the Di Lauro clan, which controlled the drug trade and most other illegal activities in the area.
 In 2004 a bloody gang war erupted in the area, the so-called Scampia feud, between the Di Lauro family and a breakaway faction, the "secessionists".

 The death of an innocent woman, Gelsomina Verde, caused widespread public revulsion and led to a major crackdown by the authorities.
 She was abducted, brutally beaten in an effort to get her to disclose the whereabouts of a gang member involved in the feud, and finally shot in the neck.
 Her body was stuffed in a car that was set on fire.